arangodb/docs/3.10/aql/graphs-all-shortest-paths.md

   documents does not exist, the result is empty as well and there is no warning.
 - `GRAPH` **graphName** (string): the name identifying the named graph.
 Its vertex and edge collections will be looked up.
-- `OPTIONS` **options** (object, *optional*): used to modify the execution of the traversal.
-Only the following attributes have an effect, all others are ignored:
-  - **weightAttribute** (string): a top-level edge attribute that should be used to read the edge weight.
-If the attribute does not exist or is not numeric, the *defaultWeight* will be used instead.
-The attribute value must not be negative.
-  - **defaultWeight** (number): this value will be used as fallback if there is no *weightAttribute* in the edge document, or if it's not a number.
-The value must not be negative.
-The default is `1`.

 {% hint 'info' %}
 All Shortest Paths traversals do not support negative weights.
 If a document